All about edibles, extracts and topicals.

-Dried cannabis has been legally available in Canada since the federal government legalized cannabis in October 2018 and coming in December 2019, three new types of cannabis products will be available for purchase.
+Dried cannabis has been legally available in Canada since the federal government legalized cannabis in October 2018 and in December 2019, three new types of cannabis products became available for purchase.
 These new classes are edibles (foods and drinks), extracts (ingested and inhaled) and topicals (applied to skin, hair and nails) products.

 The following chart, prepared by Health Canada, lets consumers know about THC limits, specific product rules, packaging, labelling and prohibitions for edibles, extracts and topicals.

 Eating and drinking cannabis